Fiction – paperback; Harper Perennial; 298 pages; 2004.

 With not much else to do, Frances befriends the Muslim women living in the building and finds herself unable to come to terms with the religious and cultural differences between them.
 She finds a similar discord with the expatriate community in which she is expected to socialise.

 Before long paranoia takes ahold.
 Knowing that the apartment above her is empty, Frances begins to hear unexplained noises — a woman sobbing, footsteps and furniture moving around.
 When she sees a strange presence in the apartment block’s stairwell, she’s convinced that something illegal is going on, but no one, including her husband, believes her when she voices her concerns.
-Perhaps she’s going stir crazy after all?
+Perhaps she’s going stir-crazy after all?

 On the verge of a nervous breakdown

 Eight Months on Ghazzah Street is a psychological thriller of the finest order.
-It reads like a woman on the verge of a nervous breakdown, but because Frances is an intelligent worldy-wise woman, you know that her fears aren’t fickle.
+It reads like a woman on the verge of a nervous breakdown, but because Frances is an intelligent worldly-wise woman, you know that her fears aren’t fickle.

 Mantel builds up the tension slowly but surely, revealing Frances’ increasing sense of foreboding through diary entries that are interspersed throughout the third-person narrative.
 It’s a highly effective device.